 If you are a green card holder applying for U.S. citizenship through the process known as naturalization, one important question will be whether you have ever been prosecuted for a crime or committed some other unlawful act.

-The application form that green card holders must fill out in order to apply for U.S. citizenship (Form N-400, Application for Naturalization), asks various questions about group and party memberships.
+The N-400 application form that green card holders must fill out in order to apply for U.S. citizenship asks various questions about group and party memberships, some of which are problematic for eligibility.

 Cheating on one's spouse may be seen as evidence of bad moral character.